 The Florida Department of Education has trained all Florida schools districts to “err on the side of caution” in determining if a book is developmentally appropriate for student use.

-Under new Florida law, all books in elementary school libraries (including classroom collections for independent reading) must be reviewed by a certified media specialist.
+Under new Florida law, all books in school libraries (including classroom collections for independent reading) must be reviewed by a certified media specialist.
 State training on these new laws requires that books be free from: